jarle/remix-adonisjs-docs/docs/technical-details/not-a-hack.md

 - **Cloudflare Workers** - Popular deployment target with custom adapter
 - **Deno** - Custom server implementation for Deno runtime

-remix-adonisjs follows the exact same pattern, just with AdonisJS as the underlying server.
+react-adonisjs follows the exact same pattern, just with AdonisJS as the underlying server.
 The only difference is that AdonisJS brings more batteries included than a minimal Express setup.

 ## The Integration Points